What happens when you feel anxious? Does your heart rate rise? Do your palms get sweaty? Would you like to run away?

 Anxiety is broad and can appear different for each person.
 Anxiety disorders range from panic disorder, to obsessive compulsive tendencies, social anxiety to post traumatic stress disorder.
 The cause of anxiety and it’s symptoms vary, but, as the infographic says below, it is marked by feelings of being completely overwhelmed, feeling powerless, experiencing incredibly heightened physical responses like heart palpitations, and/or living in a constant state of fear.

 People who experience anxiety will often feel isolated and alone.
 The good news though, is they are not.
 In recent years, we’ve learnt that two millions Australians experience anxiety every year, and more than 21 per cent of American adults have an anxiety disorder.
 By talking about this mental illness, we let our friends and family know that they can get through life and not just survive, but thrive.

 If you struggle with anxiety, take a look at the coping techniques listed below.
 Talking to someone you trust, doing exercise, practicing deep breathing and doing mindfulness are all great strategies when you feel inhibited and your body is in panic mode.

 Do you struggle with feelings of anxiety, fear and being isolated?
 Would you like to break free of your anxiety?
-Contact us on 0434 337 245 for a FREE 10 minute discussion or go to BOOK ONLINE NOW and follow the prompts to make an appointment.
+Contact us on 0434 337 245 for a FREE 10 minute discussion or go to BOOK ONLINE NOW.